charan-happy/devopswithcharan/Interview-Questions/Combinationoftools.md

 <details><summary>Can you provide an example of a time when you had to resolve a conflict or miscommunication within a team?</summary></details>

+1.What is CI/CD and why is it important?
+2. Explain the difference between Docker and Kubernetes.
+3. How do you ensure high availability in a cloud environment?
+4. What are the different stages in a DevOps pipeline?
+5. How do you monitor and troubleshoot application performance?
+6. Describe a situation where you had to resolve a production issue.
+7. What are some best practices for infrastructure as code (IaC)?
+8. How do you handle security in a DevOps workflow?
+9. What tools do you use for configuration management and why?
+10. Explain the concept of blue-green deployment.
+11. How does container orchestration work?
+12. What is the role of a reverse proxy in a DevOps environment?
+13. How do you implement logging and monitoring for microservices?
+14. What is a service mesh and why is it useful?
+15. Can you explain the concept of immutable infrastructure?
+16. How do you manage secrets and sensitive data in your deployments?
+17. What are the key metrics you monitor in a DevOps environment?
+18. How do you handle load balancing and scaling in Kubernetes?
+19. What is a canary deployment and how is it different from blue-green deployment?
+20. How do you ensure disaster recovery and backup in cloud infrastructure?
+21. What are the common challenges in a DevOps transformation?
+22. Explain the use of Ansible/Puppet/Chef in DevOps.
+23. How do you integrate security practices into your CI/CD pipeline?
+24. What is the significance of automated testing in DevOps?
+25. How do you manage and optimize costs in a cloud environment?